20 – 24 September 2021

 Due to the COVID-19 outbreak, this course will be held online

 Geographic Information Systems (GIS) encompass data, methods and software to collect, represent and analyse spatial data in a myriad of ways.
 GIS operations can also be carried out in R, thus

 allowing seamless integration with other R scripts for data visualization and analysis.
 This course will include both basic theoretical lessons and practical hands-on sessions on the use of R as

 a GIS, for automated and reproducible mapping and analysis of spatial environmental data.

 The course is aimed at researchers and practitioners at any career stage with an interest in the mapping and spatial analysis of biodiversity and/or other environmental data, and who would like to have their procedures scripted in a reproducible and automatable way.
 Participants should be accustomed to working with computers.
-Previous basic experience with R is desirable, but not mandatory if you’re a fast learner.
+Previous basic experience with R is strongly recommended and will make the practicals much less of a struggle. .
 All R scripts will be provided and explained in detail.

 By the end of this course, participants will be able to: